Accomp/web-starter-kit-gulp/README.md

 * Save unminified CSS file
 * Combine media queries
 * Minify CSS
-* Saved minified CSS file
+* Save minified CSS file

 *Note: Each file on the root of `./source/styles` will be compiled to its own file in `./build/styles`.*